MongoDB links: API guide , Authentication

 -

-Test – click this button to verify that your new connection is free of errors
+Test connection – click this button to verify that your new connection is free of errors

 -

-Test and save – click this button to test the connection, commit the new connection so that it will be available to all integrations for your account (and applied to the current source or destination app, if you created it within a flow)
+Save and close – click this button to save the connection, commit the new connection so that it will be available to all integrations for your account (and applied to the current source or destination app, if you created it within a flow)

 -